The 57th Seminar for Arabian Studies was held in Paris 27th-29th June 2024

 Aarhus, 2023

 From 4 – 6 August 2023, the 56th Seminar for Arabian Studies took place at Moesgaard Museum and Aarhus University, Denmark.
-This year we celebrated the 70th jubilee of the pioneering Arabian Gulf expeditions (est. 1953-).
+Last year they celebrated the 70th jubilee of the pioneering Arabian Gulf expeditions (est. 1953-).
 The seminar was jointly organized by the department of Archaeology at Aarhus University and the Orient Department at Moesgaard Museum and is under the patronage of the International Association for the Study of Arabia.

 The 2023 Seminar was generously supported by the C. L. David Foundation, the Carlsberg Foundation, the Frimodt-Heineke Foundation, the Dr M. C. Holsts Foundation, and the Beatrice de Cardi Fund of the Society of Antiquaries of London.